codygreen/llm_api_server/objective5/README.md

 ## Deploy Containers

-Our Docker compose file will look every similar to the compose file in _objective4_, with the addition of an extra volume to map the _llmapi.jkw_ file.
+Our Docker compose file is similar to the compose file in _objective4_, with the addition of an extra volume to map the _llmapi.jkw_ file.
 An updated version is provided in the _objective5_ directory with the below contents:

 ```docker
 version: "3.8"